-Rallies and demonstrations are widespread and occur daily with little notice.
-In many instances the government responds using tear gas, pepper spray, rubber bullets, and live ammunition, leading to significant numbers of deaths and injuries.
+Rallies and demonstrations in opposition to the rule of President Ortega have been declared unlawful, but nevertheless occur.
+Government forces, uniformed police and para-police have attacked peaceful demonstrators leading to significant numbers of deaths and injuries.
 Looting, vandalism, and acts of arson often occur during unrest, including in tourist areas.
 Government authorities detain protesters, and some people have disappeared.
 Human rights groups have documented credible claims of torture of detainees.

 Road blocks, including in Managua and other major cities, may limit availability of food and fuel.
 Road blocks may also limit access to the Augusto C. Sandino International airport in Managua.
 Criminals are in charge of some of the road blocks.